spencertipping/nfu/README.md

   bits required to arithmetic-encode any given row, given that the row's numbers represent relative frequencies.
 You can use this to compute the entropy of a statistical distribution.
+- `--splot`: `splot` command for gnuplot.
+Takes the same options as `--plot`, and applies gnuplot-specific expansions (see "gnuplot syntax expansions" above).
+- `--slice`: Takes two numbers: #lines to chop from head, #lines to chop from tail.